Man Therapy

 Centennial Mental Health Center offers Substance Use Disorder treatment throughout Northeast Colorado in a variety of locations.
 Centennial’s specialists are dedicated to supporting individuals on their paths to addiction recovery through care plans that meet their specific needs.
 Additionally, Centennial’s prevention team works with schools to teach children and teenagers about the dangers of underage drinking.

-Centennial’s Substance Abuse Disorders Services include:
+Centennial's Substance Abuse Disorder Services include:

 • Dialectical Behavioral Therapy Skills (DBT)